Orthodox Church of Finland: Republic of Finland

 Shortly after Finland declared independence from Russia in 1917, the Orthodox Church of Finland declared its autonomy from the Russian Church.
 Finland's first constitution (1919) granted the Orthodox Church an equal status with the (Lutheran) Church of Finland.

 Formerly an Orthodox church, the Suomenlinna Church was turned to Lutheran in 1918.

 In 1923, the Orthodox Church of Finland completely separated from the Russian Church, becoming an autonomous church affiliated with the Ecumenical Patriarchate of Constantinople.
 At the same time the Gregorian Calendar was adopted.
 Other reforms introduced after independence include changing the language of the liturgy from Church Slavonic to Finnish and the transfer of the Archiepiscopal seat from Viipuri to Sortavala.

 Until World War II, the majority of Orthodox Christians in Finland were located in Karelia.
 As a consequence of the war, residents of the areas ceded to the Soviet Union were evacuated to other parts of the country.
 The monastery of Valamo was evacuated in 1940 and the monastery of New Valamo was founded in 1941 at Heinävesi, on the Finnish side of the new border.
 Later, the monks from Konevsky and Petsamo monasteries also joined the New Valamo monastery.
 The nunnery of Lintula (now Ogonki) near Kivennapa (Karelian Isthmus) was also evacuated, and re-established at Heinävesi in 1946.

-New Valamo Monastery of Transfiguration of Christ in 2006.